Wendy Yang, Assistant Manager

 What do you love most about what you do?

-Being able to assist families and see children grow and celebrate their successes with the teams.
+I love being able to assist families and see children grow and celebrate their successes with the teams.
 It’s very rewarding to create an environment where all staff, children and whanau feel like they belong.
+Being able to work with our amazing team and supporting them to become the best educators to our tamariki, and celebrating their success.

-I enjoy summertime at the centre, as our children can enjoy more outdoor play, especially the water activities we offer.
+I enjoy summertime at the centre, as our children can enjoy more outdoor play, especially the water activities we have on offer.
+I also love all celebratory seasons, when we are able to celebrate and learn about different heritage, which is very important part of a child's life.

 I believe that all children are unique individuals.
 In order to cater for their needs in terms of routine, learning and development, teachers need to really get to know each child and their whanau.
 Children learn through observing others, this includes teachers, whanau and their peers.
 It is important for teachers to role model appropriate social behaviour and demonstrate skills for children to learn.
 Repetition is one of the important methods that we can use to support children’s confidence and growth.